loader image

 Streets of Los Angeles and a side note on picture perfection

 This is a challenging city for people who want to take photos in an urban environment, or maybe not, depending on what the photographer is looking for.
 Still, it’s kind of a unique place.
-One may find similarities between, say, New York, Chicago, Philadelphia, Boston and so forth, but not with LA.
+One may find similarities between, say, New York, Chicago, Philadelphia, Boston, and so forth, but not with LA.

-Distances are really something here.
+Distance is really something here.
 You can see lots of cars, but not a lot of pedestrians.
 And even the streets, which you would expect full of cars, suddenly might look empty.

 LA West Pico, an usual busy road

 Alright, that’s a street of no particular interest.
+Let’s see what’s going on in Downtown, then:

 Clifton's Cafeteria, Downtown LA